Activity rings show an individual’s daily progress toward Move, Exercise, and Stand goals.

-Display Activity rings in your app when they're relevant.
+Display Activity rings when they're relevant to the purpose of your app.
 Activity rings are an important component of the Apple Watch experience.
 If your app is related to health or fitness, and especially if it contributes information to HealthKit, people generally expect to find Activity rings in your interface.
 For example, if you structure a workout or health session around the completion of Activity rings, consider displaying the element on a workout metrics screen so that people can track their progress during their session.
 Similarly, if you provide a summary screen that appears at the conclusion of a workout, you could display Activity rings to help people check on their progress toward their daily goals.

 Use Activity rings only to show Move, Exercise, and Stand information.
 Activity rings are designed to consistently represent progress in these specific areas.
 Don’t attempt to replicate or modify Activity rings for other purposes.
 Never use Activity rings to display other types of data.
 Never show Move, Exercise, and Stand progress in another ring-like element.

 Use Activity rings to show progress for a single person.
-Never use Activity rings to represent data for more than one person, and make sure it’s obvious whose progress you're showing, such as by using a label, a photo, or an avatar.
+Never use Activity rings to represent data for more than one person, and make sure it’s obvious whose progress you're showing by using a label, a photo, or an avatar.

 Maintain Activity ring colors.
-For a consistent user experience, the visual appearance of Activity rings must always be the same, regardless of the context in which they appear.
+For a consistent experience, keep the visual appearance of Activity rings the same regardless of the context in which they appear.
 Never change the look of the rings by using filters, changing colors, or modifying opacity.
 Instead, design the surrounding interface to blend with the rings.
 For example, enclose the rings and background within a circle.
 Always scale the rings appropriately so they don’t seem disconnected or out of place.

 Always display Activity rings on a black background.
 The background is a key component of Activity ring presentation.
 Don't display the rings on anything other than a black background.